JustinBJo/TUDCSE/CSE2525_DM/lecture7.md

 ## Hashing
 Sketches
 - Not every problem can be solved with sampling (example: counting how many distinct items in the stream)
-- Other techniques take advantage that the algorithm can "see" all the data even if it can "remember" it all
+- Other techniques take advantage that the algorithm can "see" all the data even if it can't "remember" it all
 - Sketch is one of them, and it is essentially a linear transformation of the input.
 - Sketch uses finite memory